softwareguru/airflowsummit-website/content/speakers/dheeraj-turaga/_index.md

 ---
 title: "Dheeraj Turaga"
-designation: "Senior Staff CAD Engineer at Qualcomm"
+designation: Principal Engineer, Qualcomm
 images:
  - /images/speakers/dheeraj-turaga.jpg
 twitter:
 linkedin: https://www.linkedin.com/in/srirajdheerajturaga
 events:
  - 2025
+ - 2026
 ---

-Dheeraj Turaga is a Senior Staff Engineer at Qualcomm, specializing in semiconductor workflow orchestration and HPC methodologies.
-With over 9 years of experience across leading semiconductor firms, he has contributed to SoCs powering today’s premium mobile devices and laptops.
+Dheeraj Turaga is a Principal Engineer at Qualcomm, where he leads semiconductor workflow orchestration infrastructure and HPC methodologies for the Snapdragon CPU team.
+The demands of orchestrating complex workloads across multiple datacenters  drove him to contribute to Apache Airflow, where he serves as a Committer and holds Code Ownership for both CeleryExecutor and EdgeExecutor — two of Airflow's core distributed execution engines.
 Outside of work, he enjoys skiing, pickleball, and yoga.